bkw777/NODE_DATAPAC/README.md

 - disassembled to produce assembly source
 - ported to Kyotronic KC-85
 - ported to Olivetti M-10
-- support for 4 banks (MiniNDP)
+- support for 4 banks
 - format on demand from Label button
-- add safety confirmation to format & repair
+- added safety confirmation to format & repair
 - removed dead code

 Some other software culled from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [Club100](https://www.club100.org) are collected here in the [software](software) directory.